inboundnow/inbound-pro/readme.md

 ## Code Contributions

 We love user-contributed code.
-The truth is we could could use all the help we can get.
+The truth is we could use all the help we can get.
 For details on contributing please read our [contribution guidelines](https://github.com/inbound-now/inbound-pro/blob/master/contributions.md).
+You might also find our [PHP Codex](https://inboundnow.github.io/php-codex/) useful as well.
+It's still a work in development.

 Here are some various ways you can contribute: